European shares dip as investors eye PMI data, ECB meeting

 Investors are now awaiting readings of the Purchasing Manager’s Index from Germany, France and the euro zone on Friday, and the ECB’s monetary policy meeting on Thursday, where it is expected to keep the deposit rate unchanged at -0.50%.

-Shares of oil and gas companies .SXEP led gains among the major European subsectors, tracking a rise in oil prices after two large crude production bases in Libya began shutting down.
-[O/R]
+Shares of oil and gas companies led gains among the major European subsectors, tracking a rise in oil prices after two large crude production bases in Libya began shutting down.

-Among individual movers, British shopping center operator Intu Properties (INTUP.L) tumbled 7.1% after saying it was targeting an equity raise by the end of February to tackle debt.
+Among individual movers, British shopping centre operator Intu Properties tumbled 7.1% after saying it was targeting an equity raise by the end of February to tackle debt.
+(Reporting by Sagarika Jaisinghani in Bengaluru; Editing by Anil D’Silva)